wakenmeng/wakenmeng.github.io/about.md

 ---
 # About Me

-My name is Waken Meng.
+My name is Weikang Meng.
+My friends call me Waken.
 I’m a backend engineer and co-founder with ten years of experience in system design and large-scale backend development.
 My work focuses on building high-performance, distributed services that are stable, maintainable, and scalable.

 I’m currently pursuing an MBA in Finance at Indiana State University’s Scott College of Business, where I’m combining my technical background with a deep understanding of business and finance.
 My goal is to design and lead projects that bridge engineering and strategy — turning data and systems into decisions that create real value.